cnanders/matlab-ascii-comm-notes/README.md

  If one wishes to manually build data packets, `fwrite` should be used

-`fwrite` and `fread` (see below), provide full control over what is sent and received. `fprintf` and `fscanf` do some magic with replacing \n by the terminator that can lead to problems if you are not careful and 100% aware of how they work.
+As mentinoed previously, `fprintf` and `fscanf` do some magic with replacing \n by the terminator that can lead to problems if you are not careful and 100% aware of how they work.

 ## Example

+Assume the serial device terminator is “line feed + carriage return.

-The base10 representation of the “carriage return” ASCII code is 13.
+- The decimal representation of the “line feed” ASCII code is 10
-The base10 representation of the “line feed” ASCII code is 10
+- The decimal representation of the “carriage return” ASCII code is 13

 ```matlab
 u8Cmd = [uint8(cCmd) 10 13];